 18. Social worker

 They also work in various settings such as hospitals, mental health clinics, schools, human service agencies, and more.
-The median pay for a social worker is $51,760, making it one of the more lucrative recession-proof jobs to have.
+The average pay for a social worker is about $59,000, making it one of the more lucrative recession-proof jobs to have.

 19. Insurance providers